 2H.
 Probability Sheaves Chapter XIII.
 The contents of my work here go back 37 years.

 3A.
 Foreword The Foreword, Table of Contents and Mathematical terms of Superexponential Algebra Volume III.

 3B.
 Algorithms and Consistency Chapter XIV.
-This chapter looks at nonstandard interpretations of the continuum hypothesis and discusses decidability and consistency with nonstandard outcomes in our developments of set and number theory.
+We look at nonstandard interpretations of the continuum hypothesis and discuss decidability and consistency with nonstandard outcomes in our developments of set and number theory.

 3C.
 Exponential Algebra Chapter XV is an introductory chapter on hyperintricate exponentiation.